-How to build interactive lessons with Learning map
+How to build interactive lessons with a Learning map

 So the problem was, how to design and structure the lesson according to cognitive learning theory to ensure, that our learners will stay focused and retain information in this information overloaded world.
 We found the solution in Learning map which integrates planning, creating, delivering of your lessons, collaboration/communication and evaluation in one virtual canvas.
 It enables you to pull together disparate bits of information and present them in a memorable and digestible form.